RidgeRun/openfd/docs/attached-board.rst

 All components, except the bootloader, implement the :option:`--force` switch that can be used to force the component installation.
-This is because after installing the image to NAND the installer will save in uboot's environment some variables that record the partition's `offset`, `size`, and `md5sum` to avoid re-installing the component's image if it's not necessary.
+This is because after installing the image to NAND OpenFD will save in uboot's environment some variables that record the partition's `offset`, `size`, and `md5sum` to avoid re-installing the component's image if it's not necessary.

 As example, this command installs the kernel partition to NAND:
 ::
-    $ python installer.py \
+    $ openfd \
         --verbose \
         nand \
         --mmap-file ~/images/nand-mmap.config \